jentery/dh150/index.md

 * Attention: the work as clicks, views, sales, or ratings, e.g.

 Measurements prompt considerations of *value and apparatus*.
 (We'll talk more about apparatuses this term.)

+### Main Content

+As part of "comprehension" in the 20 M's, I encourage you to consider the main content or story.
+Here are some ways to think about it:

+* Characters: humans, robots, nonhuman animals, mythological, and even environments or parts of the environment
+* Setting: time, place, and location of the story
+* Plot: major events and what happens, typically understood through exposition, rising action, climax, falling action, and denouement / resolution
+* Theme: core ideas, threads, and even morals / lessons
+* Conflict: between characters, events, groups, environments (the tension upon which the story relies)
+* Point of view: first, second, or third-person (omniscient or limited)

+The main content prompts considerations of *who, what, when, and where*.

+### Meta

+As part of "synthesis" in the 20 M's, I encourage you to get meta about how the story is told.
+Here are some ways to get meta.
+Consider the:

+* Situation: What's known or taken for granted in the work?
+How do characters understand each other (or so we assume)?
+* World: What's the scope and scale of the setting and its systems, history, mythologies, and/or landscape?
+How is the world of the work bigger or more expansive than the story itself?
+* Duration: How long does the story take to communicate certain things?
+How does it use abbreviation, summary, stretched time, or warped time?
+What moves quickly?
+What doens't?
+* Frequency: What's repeated?
+What are the patterns or textures of the work?
+* Sequencing: How is the work arranged chronologically (analepsis, prolepsis) and non-chronologically?
+How does it use leveling (progressive disclosure)?
+Or branching (map or tree)?
+* Evocation: How does the work draw on memories and resemblances?
+* Focalization: How do we get our knowledge from characters and/or narrators (zero = omniscient narrator who knows more than characters, internal = narrator is a character and thus knows what the character knows, and external focalization = narator or camera eye telling less than what characters know)?
+* Narration (compare with plot above): How is the story told?
+Often involves abstract (summary), orientation (time and place), complicating action, resolution (climax), evaluation (commentary or elucidation), and coda (time of story meets time of narrative).

+The meta stuff prompts considerations of *design, style, and structure*.

+### MASSAGE

+As part of "synthesis" in the 20 M's, I encourage you to consider how the work massages or manipulates the senses.
+Here are some ways to think about massage and manipulation:

+* Is the work securing consensus?
+If so, then how?
+And what sort of consensus?
+* Is the work a distraction?
+If so, then how?
+And from what?
+* Is the work immersive?
+If so, then how?
+And in what?
+* Does the work involve interaction?
+Does it invite input?
+Or maybe dialogue?
+If so, then how does it change, if at all, with each interaction?
+* Does the work have a rhythm?
+If so, then what is it?
+And how does it affect flow?
+* Does the work involve simultaneity?
+Does it ask you to balance things or to mulitask?
+If so, then to what effects?
+* Does the work address you (hey you! hi there)?
+If so, then how?
+Directly or indirectly?
+Under what assumptions?

+Massaging and manipulation prompt considerations of *motivation and ideology*.

 ### Audio and Fiction